 Bing is known for its Daily Background Image that replaces its homepage with a new wallpaper every day.
 Many people only visit Bing to see its daily wallpaper, and I am sure you’ll agree that they are amazing.

 If you find Bing background images beautiful, then you can get them on your PC as well.
-Using the Bing desktop app, you can change your wallpaper with latest Bing Daily Background Image as soon as it is updated.
+Using the Bing Wallpaper, you can change your wallpaper with latest Bing Daily Background Image as soon as it is updated.

 Download the Bing desktop app and install it.
 At the end of the installation, check the check box next to Make the Bing homepage image your desktop background.
 You may check or uncheck other provided options as you please.
 That’s it, after a few seconds your desktop wallpaper will be changed with Bing’s Daily Background Image.